dynamder/Aethaum/README_en.md

 logic_file = "scripts/entity_heal.lua"
 ```

-The result data for a query is EntityId, which is available in "update" and all the event_handlers.
+The result data for a query is Entity, which is available in "update" and all the event_handlers.
 You can directly accessed them in your lua code.

 ### 🧩 components/*.toml - Component Definitions